 Christian Background: Ben was raised in the Lutheran Church Missouri Synod (LCMS).
-His family attended church and Bible class regularly, which provided him with a solid foundation in liturgy and Scripture.
-However, in his first years of college he lost interest in Christianity.
-After an exploratory period, he was exposed to the broader history of the Christian tradition through a medieval philosophy seminar.
-Beginning with Augustine’s De libero arbitrio and concluding with Bonaventure’s Itinerarium, the course started a three year journey that ended with membership in the Roman Catholic Church.
+His family attended church and Bible class regularly, which cultivated a lifelong love for liturgy and Scripture.
+After an exploratory period, Ben was exposed to the broader history of the Christian tradition through a medieval philosophy seminar.
+Beginning with Augustine’s De libero arbitrio and concluding with Bonaventure’s Itinerarium, the course started a journey that eventually led to membership in the Roman Catholic Church.
 You can read more about these events here.
-Formative documents for Ben’s journey include John Paul II’s Fides et Ratio and the Documents of the Second Vatican Council.

 Jody lives in picturesque Colorado where she enjoys hiking various types of terrain, foggy mornings with steaming mugs of tea, reading classic literature and theological essays, studying words and their origins, and practising the art of hospitality.
 (She also has the rather annoying habit of spelling things ‘Britishly’.)